CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/_index.md

 {{%notice tip%}}

-Before you get started, you should refer to the [release notes](https://support.cumulusnetworks.com/hc/en-us/articles/360036416953) for this version.
+Before you get started, you should refer to the {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360041040413-Cumulus-NetQ-2-4-Release-Notes" text="release notes">}} for this version.

 {{%/notice%}}